spwin/projectEssentia/README.md

 Edit the files to change configurations.

-Please see Explained.ipynb for code explanations.
+Please see [Explained.ipynb](Explained.ipynb) for code explanation.